 In your pivotal role as a Clinical Trial Operations Manager, you will serve to support the design and conduct of operational activities related to planning, implementing, executing, and reporting of multicenter clinical trials in accordance with standard operating procedures, Good Clinical Practice, and local and federal regulations.
-You will provide supervision of multiple Clinical Research Data Specialists that ensure data accuracy across participating clinical research sites.
+The Clinical Trial Operations Manager will provide supervision of multiple Clinical Research Data Specialists that ensure data accuracy across participating clinical research sites.
 You will direct long-range strategic planning for the clinical trial, including the setting of goals and objectives.
 Ensures that goals and milestones remain on track and develops and implements corrective action plans in an effort to improve performance when needed.

 About the Department:

 The Vanderbilt Institute for Clinical & Translational Research (VICTR) is Vanderbilt's virtual home for clinical and translational research.
 Supported by Vanderbilt University Medical Center's Office of Research and the NIH-sponsored Clinical and Translational Service Award (CTSA), the mission of the institute is to transform the way ideas and research discoveries make their way from origin to patient care.
 VICTR functions to help researchers and clinicians do their jobs better by providing tools and support to improve the quality of research, publications, grant writing, and training for future doctors and researchers.
 For more information, please visit https://victr.vumc.org/ .

 View how Vanderbilt Health employees celebrate the difference they make every day: